electric-eloquence/fepper/README.md

 If the pattern has an associated `.md` file, its Markdown code can be viewed by clicking the "Markdown" tab.
 The Markdown can even be edited in the Code Viewer.
+The Markdown Editor requires that Fepper be LiveReloading correctly.
+In most cases, LiveReload should just work out-of-the-box.

 If the project was set up with Git, the Markdown edits can be version controlled within the Code Viewer as well.